By Aleena Mazhar

 Personalization should consistently evolve, measured through rich data at all points of the customer experience.
 Think through the data within each part of the experience and leverage it to add value to the customer.
 These data points should drive sales through retargeting customers with content, products, and experiences that are unique and relevant to them.
 It will also help brands learn more about their consumer.

 Personalization should be relevant.
-The value a brand adds for its customer must be consistent and relevant in order for it to be unforgettable.
+The value a brand adds for its customer must be consistent and relevant in order for it to be unforgettable, including the value added touchpoint with custom labels on products.
 Brands that are only consistent with a lack of relevance become forgettable, while brands that are relevant only once in a while don’t stand out.
 Creating a two-way dialogue with consumers that is always timely will be noticed.

 Personalization is one of the key drivers of purchase consideration for brands – with 40% of people likely to spend more when their shopping experience is highly personal, and 75% of people more likely to purchase from a company that knows their name and purchase history.
 If done well, personalization will create brand loyalty, repeat purchases, and make your brand an integral part of your consumer’s life.